-As long as you can afford it, using a credit card to pay for as many things as possible can be a wise move.
+As long as you can afford it, using a financial product like a credit card to pay for as many things as possible can be a wise move.
 It’s convenient, it’s fast, and it can earn you rewards like points or cash back.
 If you’ve thought about paying for your recurring bills with a credit card, there are pros and cons, however.
 Whether you can, and should, choose plastic depends on the type of expense and whether it’ll cost you extra.
 Read on to learn more about paying bills with a credit card.

 Bills You Can (and Can’t) Pay with a Credit Card

 In certain cases, the companies that process these bills may make exceptions, but you must contact them directly and inquire.
 Regardless of the type of expense you can pay with a credit card, be wary of convenience or processing fees that you may be charged, which could make the entire approach no longer worth it (more on that below).

 Taking care of your ongoing financial responsibilities with a credit card can certainly work in your favor.
 Below are the main benefits of doing so:

-You can earn rewards for using your credit card to pay bills.
-By using a cash back or travel card to pay your bills, you can easily earn points or money every month for expenses you need to make anyway.
+- You can earn rewards for using your credit card to pay bills.
+By using a cash back or travel rewards credit card to pay your bills, you can easily earn points or money every month for expenses you need to make anyway.
 Putting a large charge on your credit card, like rent or a mortgage (if the provider allows it), will add a nice boost to your rewards tally, especially if the card you use has an earning multiplier.

-You may save some money.
+- You may save some money.
 Several card issuers offer an auto-pay option to ensure you’re never late on your payments.
 Some will even lower your monthly cost when you opt for this feature.
 While you can use a checking account when resorting to auto-pay, a credit card is also a smart alternative.

-It can help you keep better track of all your expenses.
+- It can help you keep better track of all your expenses.
 Using a single credit card to pay for several bills allows you to view all your payments within a single statement, therefore you’ll have an easier time staying organized.
 Additionally, it’ll be less likely that you’ll forget a payment.

 Just because you can pay for a bill with a credit card doesn’t mean you should, and if you do, you’ll need to be disciplined.
 These are the most significant disadvantages of going the way of plastic:

-You may easily end up owing a lot in debt and finance charges that will be difficult to pay off.
+- You may easily end up owing a lot in debt and finance charges that will be difficult to pay off.
 Related to the above point, adding bills to your credit card balance can be treacherous if you already have a significant amount owed.
 Spending only what you can afford cannot be overstated, because not paying your statement balance in full every month will result in interest charges, and missing payments will cost you in the form of late fees.
 Therefore, if using a credit card for expenses sinks you into a deeper financial hole, you’re better off paying with cash until your circumstances change.

 Best Practices for Paying Bills with a Credit Card

 - Beware of fees.
 One of the main reasons companies do not accept credit cards as a form of bill payment is because they do not want to be charged interchange fees.
 Those who do accept cards may still avoid the fees by passing them to you, the customer.
 If you don’t wish to be charged extra, try to use your card for bill payments that won’t include extra fees.

 - Use a third-party service if you can’t use a credit card directly.
 There is an alternative way to use your credit card to pay bills for companies that don’t accept that payment form.
 Third-party companies like Plastiq and Paytm pay your bills on your behalf and charge the amounts as a purchase to the credit card of your choice.
 This method works well if you’re set on earning more rewards with your card, but note that such services almost always charge convenience fees of their own.

 - Set up automatic payments.
 Autopay can be a savior if you’re prone to forgetting due dates.
 With as many bills automatically paid as possible, you’ll have fewer reminders to set, and you’ll come out winning if there’s some form of incentive for using the feature.
 You can also contact your providers and ask for your due date to be changed if you need to strategically align them for numerous bills.

-Always pay your statement balance in full.
+- Always pay your statement balance in full.
 The most important tip to remember, paying your full statement balance is crucial to maintaining your credit history’s health.
 Depending on the total amount of bills you choose to pay with your credit card, your card’s balance could spike significantly, so evaluate your other spending habits before making any decisions.
 If paying by card doesn’t work out, you can always change to another method, but even one mismanaged instance can have lasting repercussions for your financial reputation.